Skip to main content

 Introduction

-The Registered Psychiatric Nurse: Acting by Giving Client-specific Orders standards apply to registered psychiatric nurses and certified practice registered psychiatric nurses when they are giving client-specific orders.
+The Registered Psychiatric Nurses: Acting by Giving Client-specific Orders standards set the expectations registered psychiatric nurses[1] must meet when they are giving client-specific orders.

 Standards